the worst I ever felt

 It was 1995.
 I was in my mid twenties, living in Park Slope, Brooklyn, and working in Manhattan as a set-up artist for a photo studio that shot jewelry catalogs.
 I was deeply unhappy; there were many roots to the unhappiness that all came together like a ball of twine at my solar plexus.

-My whole life, I had thought of myself as a lower energy person.
+My whole life, I had thought of myself as a lower-energy person.
 I didn’t seem to have the strength or stamina that other people my age had.
 But what began to happen to me in the mid-nineties, while I was in my mid-twenties, was a crippling fatigue.
 It wasn’t just that I was tired or frustrated by a crowded subway train or preferred staying in to going out.
 I was relentlessly exhausted.
 Daily life began to feel insurmountable.

 I’m writing about anxiety - mine, yours, the world’s.
 Several times here and other places, I’ve mentioned a time in my life that I think of as “the worst I’ve ever felt.”
 This is the story of that time.

 I struggle with medical trauma.
-Making an appointment to see a doctor is not a small deal to me.
+Making an appointment to see a doctor is not a small deal for me.
 It’s a very, very big deal.
 But I was desperate for help, so on a visit home, I made an appointment to see a doctor that a friend of my mother recommended.

-She listened to my heart and looked at my chart and asked me why I was there.
+She listened to my heart and looked at my chart, and asked me why I was there.
 I told her about the fatigue.

 “Are you anxious?” she asked.